fer1592/ansible-roles-debian/README.md

 | `common_avahi_publish_hostname` | Hostname to publish on the local network if Avahi is enabled. | string | **(Not Defined)** | No | Example: `my-server.local` |
 | `common_systemd_timer_oncalendar` | Expression to be used in the systemd unit that will call the playbook execution periodically.
 Check for examples [here](https://wiki.archlinux.org/title/Systemd/Timers). | string | **(Not Defined)** | Yes | Example: `daily`
 | `common_systemd_timer_onbootsec` | If defined, it will set the field `OnBootSec` in the `Systemd` timer unit.
 Allows to execute the playbook after an X ammount of time after the system boot. | string | **(Not Defined)** | No | Example: `15min` |

+### docker-host

+This role handles the idempotent installation of the Docker Community Edition (CE) stack.
+It automatically configures the necessary official repositories for your Debian release and architecture (`amd64`/`arm64`).
+It also adds the current user to the `docker` group, enabling the use of the Docker CLI without `sudo` after a session restart.
+It also ensures the core services are running and performs essential cleanup of unused resources.

+### Input Variables

+No input variables needed

 ## Initial Configuration